 Pick a handful of schools from each category

 Next, you’ll want to select two to three 50-50 schools.
-These are schools that you are pretty sure you will be able to get into, and that perhaps provide you with more opportunities than the Sure Bet school.
+These are colleges and universities that you are pretty sure you will be able to get into, and that perhaps provide you with more opportunities than the Sure Bet school.
 Finally, you will want to pick one to three Long Shot schools—schools that are really selective and that you have a not-so-great chance of getting into.
 However, there is always a chance, which is why you still want to pick a few Long Shots and apply to them.

 With this in mind, you can sift through the schools accordingly.
 For many students, tuition and other costs are the biggest factor.
 Cost can help you narrow down the Sure Bet and the 50-50 schools.
 However, most highly selective schools are expensive, and narrowing down this category to inexpensive colleges would throw out every school.
 Fortunately, the highly selective colleges tend to offer generous financial aid packages if you do get into them.